int128/kubelogin/README.md

       --insecure-skip-tls-verify  If set, the server's certificate will not be checked for validity.
 This will make your HTTPS connections insecure
                                   [$KUBELOGIN_INSECURE_SKIP_TLS_VERIFY]
-      --skip-open-browser         If set, it does not open the browser on authentication. [$KUBELOGIN_SKIP_OPEN_BROWSER]
+      --skip-open-browser         If set, it does not open the browser on authentication. [$KUBELOGIN_SKIP_OPEN_BROWSER] -v, --v=                        If set to 1 or greater, show debug log (default: 0)

 Help Options:
   -h, --help        Show this help message